List of methanol poisoning incidents

+Antarctica

+On May 11, 2000, Rodney Marks unexpectedly became unwell while walking between the remote observatory and the base of Amundsen–Scott South Pole Station.
+Over a 36-hour period, Marks became increasingly sick, before dying on May 12, 2000.
+How Marks got methanol poisoning remains unknown.

 Australia

 In 2013 three people died and one suffered partial blindness when they ingested a home-made beverage containing methanol.

 In 1997 two people from Central Australia died and two survived after ingesting a drink made from methanol and other alcoholic beverages.

 Brazil

-In 1999, 35 people died, in ten cities of the state of Bahia as a result of drinking cachaça contaminated with methanol.
+In 1999, 35 people died in 10 cities of the state of Bahia as a result of drinking cachaça contaminated with methanol.
 Further investigation revealed concentrations as high as 24.84% methanol.
-As other different cases have also been related, in a 20-day window there have been 450 people hospitalized with the toxicity symptoms of methanol ingestion.
+Over 20 days, 450 people were hospitalized with symptoms of methanol ingestion.

+In September 2025, the São Paulo government confirmed that three people died due to methanol poisoning in alcoholic beverages in the city of São Paulo and in São Bernardo do Campo, in the state of São Paulo.
+The Brazilian Association to Combat Counterfeiting said it suspects that the methanol used to adulterate alcoholic beverages may be the same one illegally imported by the criminal organization Primeiro Comando da Capital to adulterate fuels.

 Cambodia

 In 2012, 49 people died, and more than 300 people were hospitalized, after drinking rice wine contaminated by methanol.

 Costa Rica

-25 persons died in August 2019 due to methanol poisoning.
+25 people died in August 2019 due to methanol poisoning.

 Czech Republic

 The 2012 Czech Republic methanol poisonings occurred in September 2012 in the Czech Republic, Poland and Slovakia.
-Over the course of several days, 38 people in the Czech Republic and 4 people in Poland died as a result of methanol poisoning and several tens of others were taken to hospital.
+Over the course of several days, 38 people in the Czech Republic and four people in Poland died as a result of methanol poisoning and several tens of others were taken to hospital.